emmajanedrews/base-template/_posts/2017-07-17-what-happens-once-you-get-your-home-under-contract.md

 **They will also do a final walkthrough of the home the day before or day of closing.** Hopefully by this time you have moved everything out of the home, as this is a great time for the buyer to double check that the home has been left in good condition and that no additional damage occurred during the move.
 {: .present-before-paste}

 Assuming everything goes well, that’s the time that we go to closing.
-Generally we as your agents will go to closing for you, unless you have a burning desire to go.
-By this point you will have already gone into the attorney’s office to sign what you need to sign, and then I will go on your behalf to sign the closing statement (that you’ve seen beforehand).
+Generally, we as your agents will go to closing for you unless you have a burning desire to go.
+By this point, you will have already gone into the attorney’s office to sign what you need to sign, and then I will go on your behalf to sign the closing statement (that you’ve seen beforehand).
 {: .present-before-paste}

 We get out of there pretty quickly, but the buyer has far more documents to sign so it will take longer for them to finish up their part of the closing process.